 Kal Raustiala holds a joint appointment between the UCLA Law School and the UCLA International Institute, where he teaches in the Program on Global Studies.
-Since 2012 he has served as UCLA’s Associate Vice Provost for International Studies, and since 2007 as director of the UCLA Ronald W. Burkle Center for International Relations.
+He currently serves as the Faculty Director of the UCLA International Education Office, and since 2007 as director of the UCLA Ronald W. Burkle Center for International Relations.
 The Burkle Center is UCLA's primary academic unit for interdisciplinary research on international affairs.
+From 2012-2015 he served as UCLA’s Associate Vice Provost for International Studies.
 A graduate of Duke University, Professor Raustiala holds a J.D. from Harvard Law School and Ph.D. in political science from the University of California, San Diego.

 Professor Raustiala's research focuses on international law, international relations, and intellectual property.
 His recent publications include "Fake It Till You Make It: The Good News About China’s Knockoff Economy,” Foreign Affairs, (July/August 2013); “NGOs in International Treaty-Making,” in The Oxford Guide to Treaties (2012); and Does the Constitution Follow the Flag?
 The Evolution of Territoriality in American Law, (Oxford, 2009).
 His most recent book, The Knockoff Economy: How Imitation Sparks Innovation (Oxford, 2012), written with Christopher Sprigman of NYU Law School, has been translated into Chinese, Korean, and Japanese.